-Students who violate the attendance policy, may be dropped from their program.
-Students who are dropped from their program due to attendance may re-enroll after 18 weeks if they so choose.
+Students who miss more than 15 percent of the semester, regardless if they have acceptable documentation, may be dropped from their program.
+Students who are dropped from their program due to missing more than 15 percent may re-enroll after 18 weeks if they so choose.
 If a student is missing due to a medical situation, he/she may file for a leave of absence.
-High school students who violate the attendance policy are encouraged to have an attendance hearing to review the student's program status.
+High school students who miss more than 15% will be required to have an attendance hearing to review the student's program status.
 Parents are required to attend this hearing if the student is under the age of 18. (note: FERPA rights vest in students once they turn 18 and the school cannot communicate with parents unless the student has given written permission for the school to do so).

-Skipping Class - is defined as failing to attend school or leaving school without authorization (Students must check out through the office prior to leaving school other than at the end of the school day).
+Skipping Class - is defined as failing to attend school or leaving school without authorization (\Students must check out through the office prior to leaving school other than at the end of the school day).
 Students who do not check out through the office prior to leaving school will be counted as an unexcused absence.